Save big (up to $1,875) on small business tools with our free membership, business.com+

 Rate differences by country and city

-International calling rates differ for each country.
-If you’re using VoIP, your costs will vary depending on which city within a certain country you call and if you’re calling a landline or mobile phone.
-See how Xfinity‘s rates vary between and even within the countries listed below.
+International calling rates differ for each country and can vary dramatically based on your provider and technology.
+If you’re using VoIP, your costs may also change depending on which city within a country you call and whether you’re reaching a landline or mobile phone.

 Country